milankathiriya/DSA_CPP/README.md

 - for loop

 ### Lec.
 5.2
-- Algorithm and Flowchart for loop
+- Algorithm and Flowchart for loops
+- Looping Exercises

+### Lec.
+5.3
 - Looping Exercises

 ## Chapter 6 - Looping with Patterns